Welcome to Gaspésie!

 Arriving at Percé, enjoy a breathtaking view of the Rocher Percé and the Bonaventure Island.
-Enjoy other activities like kayaking, sea excursion, scuba diving and hiking to admire a colony of seals and thousands of Northern Gannets in the parc national de l'Île-Bonavneture-et-du-Rocher-Percé.
+Enjoy other activities like kayaking, sea excursion and hiking to admire a colony of seals and thousands of Northern Gannets in the parc national de l'Île-Bonavneture-et-du-Rocher-Percé.

 The havre of L'Anse-à-Beaufils and its factory stand offer you a warm and entertaining atmosphere.
-Enjoy hiking trails, picnic areas, marinas, sandy beaches from Newport to Chandler.
+Enjoy hiking trails, picnic areas and sandy beaches from Newport to Chandler.

 In Gascons, discover a park in the memory of the Colborne wreck alongside a hiking trail on the seashore.
-Port-Daniel will charm you with its remarkable bay.
-Then a serviced beach awaits you in the magnificent hamlet of L'Anse-McInnis.
+Port-Daniel will charm you with its remarkable bay and beaches.
 Visit the Maison LeGrand and the hundred-year-old train station.

-Enjoy canoeing, kayaking or salmon fishing on the Bonaventure River, where you will be dazzled by its extraordinary clear water.
+Enjoy canoeing on the Bonaventure River, where you will be dazzled by its extraordinary clear water.
 In Saint-Elzéar, visit the oldest grotto in Québec.

-In the heart of New Richmond, at the mouth of the Petite rivière Cascapédia, you have to see the Pointe Taylor Park.
-Relaxation guaranteed at the beach or at the marina with picnic areas, water activities and restaurant services.
+At New Richmond, at the mouth of the Petite rivière Cascapédia, you have to see the Pointe Taylor Park.
+Relaxation guaranteed at the beach with picnic areas, water activities and restaurant services.

 Take Saint-Edgar road and get to the Station touristique Pin Rouge.
 Following the Cascapedia River, on Route 299, you have access to the Cascapedia River Museum.